Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Related Work

 \section{Related Work}

-The scope of ALPR in this paper is the task of automatically localizing and recognizing license plates (LPs) in images.
-The typical process is comprised of two components, i.e., LP detection and LP recognition.
+The scope of automatic license plate recognition (ALPR) in this paper is the task of automatically localizing and recognizing license plates (LPs) in images.
+The typical ALPR is comprised of two components, i.e., LP detection and LP recognition.
 In this section, we first review LP detection and LP recognition methods, and then we present the unified framework and cascaded framework in ALPR systems.